eficode-academy/kubernetes-katas/basic-deployment.md

 ## Make the application accessible from the internet

-We are getting a little ahead of our exercises here, but to illustrate that we actually have a functioning web-server running in our pod, let's try exposing it to the internet and access it from a browser!
+We are getting a little ahead of our exercises here, but to illustrate that we actually have a functioning webserver running in our pod, let's try exposing it to the internet and access it from a browser!

 First use the following command to create a `service` for your `deployment`: